BottleRocketStudios/Android-Continuity/README.md

                     return new ExampleTestClass(testString);
                 }
             })               //Use an anonymous ContinuityFactory if the constructor requires arguments.
-            .tag("example1") //Further differentiate the ContainerId with a custom tag like an article Id.
+            .tag("example1") //Further differentiate the ContinuousId with a custom tag like an article Id.
             .build();        //Either create or retrieve the ContinuousObject instance.

 Changing the lifetime can allow for a longer or shorter than default time between the destruction and recreation of an Anchor.
 The highest lifetime specified by any builder for a ContinuousObject **instance** will take precedent until that ContinuousObject instance is discarded.
 Handle with care.

-In most cases the ContinuityFactory should be avoided in favor of just calling accessor methods on the ContinuousObject instance you are creating.
+In most cases the ContinuityFactory should be avoided in favor of just calling accessor methods on the ContinuousObject instance you are creating after it is created.
 That ensures that if a cached object were returned from the repository, it has the correct information.
 If the parameters passed to the constructor will never change and really need to be final in the ContinuousObject, then you have a good case to use it.

 The tag can be used to be sure you get a fresh presenter if the same Android Task and Fragment/Activity are displaying a different item in ViewPager for example.